You Me Now: Season one (Episodes 1–25)

+Season two (Episodes 26–50)

-Season Two (Episodes 26-50) begins with the funeral of Alice's father (Dave McKinnely) which Alice has had to return early from her overseas trip for.
+Season two begins with the funeral of Alice's father (Dave McKinnely) which Alice has had to return early from her overseas trip for.
 Johno remains overseas in the meantime.
 After the destruction of the boys' flat in Season One, Jarrod and Lucille have moved in together and are now in a relationship, Terry has moved into Alice's old room while she was overseas and now Alice is forced to sleep on the couch.
 This turns around fairly quickly though when she finds that she has been left her father's houseboat.
 Terry and Alice move in.
 Meanwhile, Jarrod's brother (Joel) has come to town, Jarrod wants nothing to do with him for reasons that are unclear to everyone else.
 Alice offers Joel a place to stay on the Houseboat which he gratefully accepts.
 Johno returns home to find Alice on top of Joel play-fighting, once again they fly into another of their: "It's not what it looks like" fights resulting in Alice asking Johno to move in with them.
 Terry has not been enjoying the houseboat due to its bad internet connection, he has been having skype dates with a Russian girl (Katazyna) that he met on "Dating Roulette".
 When Terry is offered money by Marbel Enterprises for some internet applications he patented, Terry decides to use the money to fly Katazyna over from Russia.
 Lucille discovers she is pregnant after vomiting at a "welcome home" breakfast for Johno.
 Alice is offered a job at Puka Puka publishing by Wiremu Johnson, her new boss.
 Alice tells everyone the good news (after drinking with Joel all day) at the naming ceremony for her houseboat.
 Lucille finally manages to get Alice and Gavin alone and tells them she is pregnant, she doesn't know how to tell Jarrod.